kubernetes/community/sig-cli/CONTRIBUTING.md

   [`PTAL`].

 If you are still not able to get any attention after a couple days, escalate to sig [leads] by mentioning them.
+Also consider to join the biweekly meetings and bring it to the table.

 ### If your design proposal issue is stuck